Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/DisplayInformation/ControlAnnotationSublayerVisibility/README.md

 ## How it works

 1. Load a `MobileMapPackage` that contains `AnnotationSublayer`.
-2. Get the sublayers from the map package's layers by calling `sublayer.subLayerContents()[i]`.
+2. Get the sublayers from the map package's layers by calling `sublayer::subLayerContents()[i]`.
-3. You can toggle the visibility of each sublayer manually using `sublayer.setVisible()`.
+3. You can toggle the visibility of each sublayer manually using `sublayer::setVisible()`.
-4. To determine if a sublayer is visible at the current scale of the `MapView`, use `sublayer.isVisibleAtScale()`, by passing in the map's current scale.
+4. To determine if a sublayer is visible at the current scale of the `MapView`, use `sublayer::isVisibleAtScale()`, by passing in the map's current scale.

 ## Relevant API